MoarVM/MoarVM/docs/jit/ir.md

   to generate a constant pointer or a message string, provided you use the appropriate C macro hackery.

-**Tree Macro's** are a facility implemented by the template preprocessor to aid in developing templates.
-Tree macro's are indicated by a '^' prefix.
+**Tree macros** are a facility implemented by the template preprocessor to aid in developing templates.
+Tree macros are indicated by a '^' prefix.
 For instance, the '(^p6obody $1)' list above is the invocation of a tree macro.
 A tree macro is substituted directly into the invoking expression while the template is being compiled.
 They differ from substitutions in two respects:

-* substitutions are local (only valid within the scope of a let: expression), while macro's are globally defined.
-Thus, macro's can be used as a building block for templates, and substitutions can only be used within a template.
+* substitutions are local (only valid within the scope of a let: expression), while macros are globally defined.
+Thus, macros can be used as a building block for templates, and substitutions can only be used within a template.

 * substitutions are *linked* into the resulting tree, thus two references of the same substitution refer to the same IR tree nodes.
-Tree macro's are *spliced* into the tree, so two invocations refer to two different trees.
+Tree macros are *spliced* into the tree, so two invocations refer to two different trees.
 (These trees may be resolved to be equal when using common subexpression evaluation, but that's a separate issue).

 A tree macro is defined using the 'macro:' keyword, followed by the macro name (including the '^' prefix), a list of macro arguments, and the actual macro list.
-For example, the '^p6obody' macro is implemented as:
+For example, the '^spesh_slot' macro is implemented as:

     (macro: ^spesh_slot (,a)